colyseus/colyseus/README.md

 The mission of the framework is to be a standard netcode & matchmaking solution for any kind of project you can think of!

-You're encouraged to take a look on [some games being developed with it](https://discuss.colyseus.io/category/5/showcase) and make your own!

-> ⭐️ Enjoying Colyseus?
-Show your support by starring the project on GitHub ⭐️

-## What Colyseus provides to you:
+## Key features:

 - WebSocket-based communication
 - Simple API in the server-side and client-side.
-- Automatic state synchronization between server and client.
+- Automatic state synchronization from server-to-client (delta compressed)
-- Matchmaking clients into game sessions
+- Matchmaking clients into game rooms/sessions
 - Scale vertically or horizontally

-## What Colyseus won't provide:

-- Game Engine: Colyseus is agnostic of the engine you're using.
-Need Physics?
-Add your own logic / package.
-- Database: It's up to you to configure and select which database you'd like to use.

 See [roadmap](https://github.com/colyseus/colyseus/wiki/Roadmap) for our future plans.